-COURSE-III: SILK TECHNOLOGY, SERICULTURE EXTENSION AND ECONOMICS
+SERBT - 3.3 : SILK TECHNOLOGY, SERICULTURE EXTENSION AND ECONOMICS

-- 1. Acquire good knowledge on pre, true and post reeling process. - 2.
-Understand the extension services for promotion of sericulture industry. - 3.
-Learn to compute economics of mulberry cultivation, cocoon production and reeling of silk.
+- 1. Acquire knowledge on pre, true and post reeling process. - 2.
+Understand the extension services in sericulture industry. - 3.
+Work out the economics of mulberry, cocoon and silk reeling.

-- 1. Presentation through black board, power point, charts, photos, etc. - 2.
+- 1. Presentation through power point slides, charts, photos, etc. - 2.
 Hands on training on silk reeling, preparation of leaflets and flash cards. - 3.
-Visit to sericulture extension and economics division and silk industries.
+Visit to sericulture extension and economics division and silk factory.